Murder of the Universe: Reception

+In sum, Murder of the Universe 's psych-rock opera presents a mythopoetic allegory of human technogenesis: from the primal prosthesis of the altered beast to the illusory enframing of nature via electricity, and finally the zombified imprint of ourselves we leave behind as Han-Tyumi.

 Accolades

 Track listing

 All music composed by King Gizzard & the Lizard Wizard; all lyrics written by Stu Mackenzie; stories written by Mackenzie, except "Murder of the Universe" written by Joey Walker and Mackenzie.

-Vinyl releases have tracks 1–12 on Side A, and tracks 12–21 on Side B; "The Lord of Lightning" is split between the two sides.
+Most vinyl releases have tracks 1–12 on Side A, and tracks 12–21 on Side B; "The Lord of Lightning" is split between the two sides.
+2023 reissues include two records, with all suites occupying one side each and the fourth side being etched.

 Personnel

 Credits for Murder of the Universe adapted from liner notes.